nicolargo/glances/docs/aoa/network.rst

     tx_critical=90
     # Define the list of hidden network interfaces (comma-separated regexp)
     hide=docker.*,lo
+    # Define the list of network interfaces to show (comma-separated regexp)
+    #show=eth0,eth1
     # WLAN 0 alias
     wlan0_alias=Wireless IF
     # It is possible to overwrite the bitrate thresholds per interface